Adelic line bundles on quasi-projective varieties: N eron-Tate height on a curve

 When $X$ is a projective curve over a finitely generated field, we present a theorem (Theorem \ref{thm NT}) which interprets the intersection numbers in terms of the N\'eron--Tate height.
-It generalizes the result of Faltings \cite{Fal1} and Hriljac \cite{Hri} to finitely generated fields.
+It generalizes the Hodge index theorem of Faltings \cite{Fal1} and Hriljac \cite{Hri} (cf. Theorem \ref{app hodge index1}) to finitely generated fields.

-\subsubsection{The arithmetic Hodge index theorem}
+\subsection{The arithmetic Hodge index theorem}

 \kkk \ccc Let $F$ be a finitely generated field over $k$, and let $\pi: X\to \Spec F$ be a smooth, projective, and geometrically connected curve of genus $g>0$.
 We first introduce the canonical height function